atomescrochus/laravel-itunes-search-api/README.md

 $results = ItunesSearch::lookup(468749, 'amgArtistId') // you can do other type of lookups
 $results = ItunesSearch::lookup("468749,5723", 'amgArtistId'); // you can also search for multiple ids like so

-// And as for the query() method, you can send an optional array of parameters
+// And like the query() method, you can send an optional array of parameters
 $results = ItunesSearch::lookup(902122445, 'id', ['country' => 'CA', 'limit' => 10]);

+// If you ever find yourself that you want to check your local cache for a result, without actually
+// polling the Search API (for example, in cache you already know you've been rate limited),
+// you can do the following that will a parameter `cacheOnly` to and never poll the Store API ItunesSearch::cacheOnly(); // you could pass false to reverse this behavior
+$results = ItunesSearch::query("poker face lady gaga");
 ```

 ### Caching and iTunes Store API's rate limiting